tinygo-org/tinygo-site/content/docs/reference/microcontrollers/badger2040-w.md

 You can use the USB port to the Badger2040-W as a serial port.

 The Badger2040-W has an onboard CYW43439 wireless chip for WiFi and Bluetooth communication.

+TinyGo has support for the RP2040's on-board Programmable Input/Output (PIO) block.

+For more informantion, see [https://github.com/tinygo-org/pio](https://github.com/tinygo-org/pio)